ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/LeadershipPrinciples.md

 Here’s how you can answer the **Meta technical recruiter’s questions** based on your background.
 Since this is your first call, the goal is to **make a strong impression, align your experience with Meta’s needs, and prepare for the next steps**.

 ---
 Till 25 Feb -> LLD and DSA part3
+26 - 28 = 150 + 75 blind complete
-till 4nd March -> HLD and Java - Spring  Specialisation 5-  + interview specific preps  and DSA , LLD - HLD and Java - Spring  Specialisation - revisions and QnA only
+till  1 - 5nd March -> HLD and Java - Spring  Specialisation

+5-  + interview specific preps  and DSA , LLD - HLD and Java - Spring  Specialisation - revisions and QnA only